How to Start Hand Lettering: Simple Beginner’s Guide

 Yep, that’s all there is to it!

 Hand lettering can be as simple as that, or it can be as complex as 3D beveled letters with shadows.
-There’s not really a right or wrong way.
+There’s not a right or wrong way.

 Hand lettering is an art form that doesn’t require any special tools or knowledge.
-Anyone can do it.
+Anyone can do it!

 That’s really all it takes for you to learn hand lettering: a desire to learn, and the willingness to keep practicing!